 When you have the HVAC system thoroughly inspected, cleaned and tuned up in the spring, you’ll know it’s ready to keep your home comfortable as efficiently as possible once the weather heats up.
 An experienced technician should check the refrigerant level, clean the fans and coils, service and lubricate the blower assembly, flush the condensate drain system and change the air filter.
 Just remember to check the filter each month during the cooling season, and replace it when there’s any visible debris accumulation.

-To learn more ways to get your San Diego home’s HVAC system ready to spring forward, contact us at Sherlock Heating & Air Conditioning.
+To learn more ways to get your San Diego home’s HVAC system ready to spring forward, contact us at Sherlock Plumbing, Heating & Air.